cjyuan/cyf-notes/ITP-step-4.md

   - Write one SMART action you will commit to get more active on LinkedIn (as a comment in the issue).
 A SMART action should be Specific, Measurable, Achievable, Relevant, Time-bound.
 3. Share the link to your updated copied issued.

+---
+- Can you share a screenshot of your LinkedIn SSI?
+LinkedIn users cannot share their SSI via a link.

+- The exercise also requests a description of a SMART action aimed at increasing your activity on LinkedIn.
+Can you express one action that satisfies these five characteristics?
+  - Specific: The action is clearly defined and easy to understand
+  - Measurable: The action can be measured, so you can track your progress
+  - Achievable: The action is realistic and feasible
+  - Relevant: The action is meaningful and fits the purpose of your goal
+  - Time-bound: The action has a deadline

+---

 The LinkedIn SSI task asks only for ONE action written in a SMART way.
 You listed so many and I am not sure how you plan to achieve all in the near future.
 A SMART action should be Specific, Measurable, Achievable, Relevant, Time-bound.